-Red One Ltd has not been consolidated due to materiality as agreed by Audit, Performance and Review Committee in March 2020.
+Red One Ltd has not been consolidated due to materiality as agreed by Audit, Performance and Review Committee in March 2021.
+Therefore, there are no group accounts.

 4 ASSUMPTIONS MADE ABOUT THE FUTURE AND OTHER MAJOR SOURCES OF ESTIMATION UNCERTAINTY